 Yet, can the 'profit-motive' and 'business efficiency' really be seen as weakening sources of ethical capital?
-Alternatively, could either an old or new rationality enable ethical capital to be re-appropriated and placed within new organisational forms such as social enterprises, so that such profit can be put to use in an expanding circle (Singer, 1981) of moral commitment to society and the environment?
+Alternatively, could either an old or new rationality enable ethical capital to be reappropriated and placed within new organisational forms such as social enterprises, so that such profit can be put to use in an expanding circle (Singer, 1981) of moral commitment to society and the environment?

-Theme 3 - Moral Agency through a conventional and enforcing enterpriser or the greater good through a critical and creative moral enterpriser?
+Theme 3 - Moral agency through a conventional and enforcing enterpriser or the greater good through a critical and creative moral enterpriser?

-In answering the above questions we shall build on the previous sources and develop an analytical typology through appropriation of Becker (1963) and Hart (1963).
+What are 'enforcing' and 'creative' moral enterprisers?
+In answering this question we shall build on the previous sources and develop an analytical typology through appropriation of Becker (1963) and Hart (1963).
 Becker (1963) suggests that there are two sorts of moral entrepreneur within social groups, 'rule-enforcers' and 'rule-creators', with the label of 'entrepreneur' being adopted, because he viewed both as enterprising acts.

-Given the substantive work done since on defining the entrepreneur (see Entrepreneurship Theory Practice Special Issue (Davidsson et al (Summer 2001) and Shane and Venkataraman 2000), it might be best to re-state Becker's conceptualisation as 'enterpriser' so as to not do violence to that latter body of work or the spirit of Becker's.
+Given the substantive work done since on defining the entrepreneur (see Entrepreneurship Theory Practice Special Issue (Davidsson et al.,summer 2001) and Shane and Venkataraman, 2000), it might be best to re-state Becker's conceptualisation as 'enterpriser' so as to not do violence to that latter body of work or the spirit of Becker's.
 What then does Hart have to offer here?
 From a utilitarian perspective, which in a particular form has sometimes been argued to be the moral framework for contemporary business and society, Hart nevertheless suggests there is conventional morality, which constitutes that shared by society generally and its organisations, but also critical morality, which stands back and asks whether such conventional morality is harmful.

 Let us put Becker and Hart together with the little variation of our own for good measure.
 The conventional and enforcing moral enterpriser attempts to reproduce and even grow ethical capital, but on the basis of MacIntyre's thesis, they really have their work cut out.
 Potentially in Western society then, traditional deference, bits of religious morality, a democratic ethos, and profit-driven economics all have to somehow be made to hang together.
-One option, like the Lipsky (1980) bureaucrat, is that they are selective with which rules and practices they try and reproduce.
+One option, like the Lipsky (1980) bureaucrat, is that they are selective in the rules and practices they try to reproduce.
 Perhaps an obvious tactic is to try to stick with the profit-motive and business efficiency, and lose the ethical fragments that are out of sympathy with this.
 Yet economists themselves (Layard, 2005) are returning to moral philosophy, precisely because the profit-motive and purchaser power became ends in themselves, detached from what utilitarianism was originally about (like other philosophies before it in somewhat different ways) - happiness, well-being, the good life.
-While wealth creation makes positive difference in peoples lives up to a point, other things become important beyond this.
+While wealth creation makes a positive difference in peoples lives up to a point, other things can become more important.

 The critical and creative moral enterpriser has an opportunity to re-engage elements of ethical capital in new organisational contexts like social enterprises.
-It is a project they could undertake through a more elaborated form of naturalistic ethics, incorporating the best of virtue, utilitarian and other normative ethical theory into an understanding of ethical capital that takes into account continuity and contingency (with due acknowledgement to Hegel and Marx) in a process and praxis of moral development and change, and which could justify and bring about more commitment to greater flourishing for an ever expanding circle of life.
+It is a project they could undertake through a more elaborated form of naturalistic ethics, incorporating the best of virtue, utilitarian and other normative ethical theory into an understanding of ethical capital that takes into account continuity and contingency (with due acknowledgement to Hegel and Marx) in the process and praxis of moral development and change.
+This can justify and bring about more commitment to the flourishing of an ever expanding circle of life.